MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/identify-and-remove-site-mailboxes.md

 description: "In this article, you'll learn how to identify and remove site mailboxes in SharePoint."
 ---

-# Identify and remove Site Mailboxes
+# Identify and remove site mailboxes

 A site mailbox is functionally comprised of SharePoint site membership (owners and members), shared storage through an Exchange 2016 or Exchange 2019 mailbox for email messages and a SharePoint site for documents, and a management interface that addresses provisioning and lifecycle needs.